-Called the ‘MIH Open Platform’, the Taiwanese firm says it is an open-source solution for OEMs to come out with new electric cars, and Foxconn would also manufacture these products.
-Foxconn says it wants to become the Android of electric cars, by offering modular solutions for OEMs.
+Called the ‘MIH Open Platform’, Foxconn says it is an open-source solution for OEMs to develop new electric cars.
+The Taiwanese company itself would also manufacture EVs on this platform.
+It says it wants to become the Android of electric cars by offering modular solutions for OEMs.

 Foxconn electric car platform & ambitions

-The Foxconn MIH electric car platform will have customizable elements including size (for hatchbacks, sedans, SUVs etc.,), wheelbase, suspension type and battery size.
+The Foxconn MIH electric car platform will have customizable elements including size (for hatchbacks, sedans, SUVs, MPVs, etc.,), wheelbase, suspension type and battery size.
 Manufacturers can fine tune these elements for their individual needs, and the assembly will be done by Foxconn.